Explained: What are Smart Contracts and Their Applications

 Smart Contracts record a set of essential details in every transaction, meaning that your details that are recorded in the contract get stored for future records, permanently.

-Smart Contracts come embossed with features like – Transparency, Security, and Autonomy, without zero possibilities of bias, manipulation, and error.
+Again, Smart Contracts come embossed with a myriad of features like – Transparency, Security, and Autonomy, without zero possibilities of bias, manipulation, and error.
+This adds trust to the ecosystem.

-- Micro-Insurance – Estimates and Transfers the micropayments on the basis of usage data collected from IoT enabled device.
+- Micro-insurance – Estimates and Transfers the micropayments on the basis of usage data collected from IoT enabled devices.

 - EMR – Enable transfer or access to the health record once the multi-signature approval is established between the providers and patients.